branchwelder/SoftSysHedonisticHibiscus/index.md

 - ~~Physics engine (jumping/gravity)~~ Done!
 - Portals

 We wanted to explore video game development from a lower level instead of using existing frameworks/engines (like Unity or Unreal) to get a better feel for how everything was supposed to work together and to learn more about OpenGL.
 As such, we decided to use some older technology (specifically GLUT, which was last updated in 1998).
 This meant we had to learn about frame buffers and the logic behind rendering, as well as polygons and textures, without "cheating" by using a framework that easily rendered objects for us.
-Much of the knowledge we gained for this we found at [this tutorial](http://www.lighthouse3d.com/tutorials/glut-tutorial/) and trial and error, due to the surprising lack of resources on the internet around this topic.
+Much of the guidance for this was found at [this tutorial](http://www.lighthouse3d.com/tutorials/glut-tutorial/) and through trial and error, due to the surprising lack of resources on the internet around this topic.
 The initial setup of the game environment was quite a challenge using GLUT, but once we had a functioning Model/View/Controller (MVC), it was easy to build off the component parts to complete our goals.
 The initial physics engine was a contained a lot of "rough" math and we built on it in a similar fashion.

-## Results
+### Player Movement
-Player movement is done with the A and D keys, while jumping is accomplished with W. Q and E fire portals, and if you already have one Q portal on the map, pressing Q again will replace the position to an updated location next to the player.
+Player movement is done with via user input (the A and D keys), while jumping is accomplished with W. Q and E fire portals.
+If a Q- or E-portal already exists on the map, pressing Q or E again will update its position.
+The logic for this exists in our controller file.

+### Level Generation
 Levels are stored as .txt files and can be edited by the end user to create custom and unique maps.
 In these files, 0s represent blank space, while 1s represent a block.
-The player always starts in the same position, however if they have no ground under them they will fall because of physics.
-For more in-depth explanation about some of the extra features we worked on, continue reading.
+Our game window is currently set to 64x48 10-pixel blocks, which corresponds to a 640x480 pixel window.

 ### OpenGL Graphics and Textures
 The largest focus for this project was to explore OpenGL and GLUT, which are rendering systems that are available for many languages (our focus was C++).
-With GLUT/OpenGL, the main loop takes over the program (using `glutMainLoop()`) and is the reason for frame redraws and updates.
-This updates the model and renders the view every time it runs through the game loop.
+With GLUT/OpenGL, the GLUT main loop takes over the program when it is called (using `glutMainLoop()`) and handles frame redraws and updates.
+Each time through the loop, the model is updated and the view is rendered to reflect those updates.

-This way of thinking of course caused us some initial trouble.
-For example, once the glut main loop starts running, printing to std::cout does not work as expected (as the main glut loop never returns).
-As such, we thought everything was constantly broken because all the debug messages were never showing up.
-However, once we had a grasp of the `glutMainLoop()`, we were set.
+GLUT caused us some initial trouble.
+For example, once the GLUT main loop takes control, printing to std::cout is blocked (as the main glut loop never returns) which prevents us from debugging with print statements.
+Before we realized this, we thought everything was broken because our debug messages were never displaying in the consols.

-Another component we worked with was SOIL (simple OpenGL image library) in OpenGL.
-SOIL is much more straightforward than the "pure" OpenGL way of rendering textures, which made our lives considerably easier (~5 lines of code with SOIL vs. ~300 lines without).
-This meant that we could create a player texture and render it with this code:
+One of the main resources we worked with was SOIL (the Simple OpenGL Image Library) in OpenGL.
+SOIL is much more straightforward than the "pure" OpenGL way of rendering textures, which made our lives considerably easier (~25 lines of code with SOIL vs. ~300 lines with pure OpenGL).
+This meant that we could load a texture and render it with this function:

 ```cpp
 _tex = SOIL_load_OGL_texture
     (